ualbertalib/avp_aviary_api_interactions/README.md

 * Python 3
 * ability to work with proof-of-concept level software

+## Setup

+Assumes Python 3 is installed.

+* git clone the repository
+* python3 setup.py install --user
+  * installed required modules in a local user account
+* or without `--user` to install into the OSs central Python environment (required administrative privledges)

 ## Aviary

 A SaaS vendor audio/video repository solution.
 Terminology: